andreabonvini/Notes/ComputerSecurity/ComputerSecurity.md

   It consists in repositioning the stack, among other things, at each execution at random; impossible to guess return addresses correctly
 - ***Canary***
   it's security mechanism used for avoiding exploitation of Buffer Overflow vulnerabilities.
-  It works by placing a small integer, the value of which is randomly chosen at program start, in memory just before the stack return pointer.
+  It works by placing a small integer, the value of which is randomly chosen at program start, in memory before the EiP.

 - ***Cross-Site-Scripting***